Rajashekarjampala/python/elks/kibana/notes/README.md

             - To deploy the kibana by using below command specified namespace kubectl create -f service.yml -n <Namespace>

+            - Check the deployment by using below command kubectl get deployments -n <namespece>

+            - Check the pods by using below command
+                kubectl get pods -n <namespece>

         2. Service Spec
             - We can create Service yml file for kibana vi service.yml

             - To deploy the kibana by using below command specified namespace kubectl create -f service.yml -n <Name_space>

+            - Check the service by using below command kubectl get svc -n <namespece>

             - Kibana UI Access using localhost:port or VM_IP:5601